lvelosuarez/GAZEL-ADN-notebook/README.md

 <details>
 <summary><strong> Background</strong></summary>

 The salivary microbiome is a key indicator of health and immunity.
-While saliva samples are widely collected for human DNA analysis in genomic biobanks, these protocols are not optimized for microbial recovery — raising concerns about their microbiome profiling utility.
+Although saliva samples are commonly collected in genomic biobanks for human DNA analysis, the extraction protocols used are typically not tailored for microbial recovery, raising questions about their suitability for microbiome profiling.

 </details>